Creamy German Cucumber Salad Recipe (Gurkensalat)

 How to make German Cucumber Salad

-- Slice cucumbers to about ⅛ inch thick discs (or thinner*).
+- Slice cucumber to about ⅛ inch thick discs (or thinner slices*).
 See pro tips below.

 - Line a baking sheet with paper towels or a thin cloth (like a flour sack kitchen towel) and spread out the cucumbers.
 Sprinkle salt over them and let them sit for 30 minutes to draw out some of the moisture.
 This prevents them from getting soggy!